 Looking for HBS interview prep?

-Our Fortuna Admissions team also offers dedicated HBS Interview Prep sessions.
-In our HBS-specific prep package, you’ll learn the key differentiators that make the HBS interview distinctive, what its Admissions Committee is looking for, and how to make the best possible impression with your limited time.
-We’ll put you through the paces with a mock interview, facilitate a post-interview debrief and brainstorm ideas with you for the written reflection.
+Our Fortuna Admissions team also offers dedicated HBS Interview Prep sessions to help those preparing for one of the most nerve-racking interviews of their life.
+In our HBS-specific prep package, you’ll learn the key differentiators that make the HBS interview distinctive, what its Admissions Committee is looking for, and HBS interview tips how to make the best possible impression with your limited time.
+We’ll put you through the paces with a mock interview that will include Harvard MBA interview questions, facilitate a post-interview debrief, and brainstorm ideas with you for the written reflection.

 Want more advice on applying to Harvard Business School?